Splash No. 2.png

 Role & Goals

-Cisco Pub Hub is a website built upon Cisco AEM components that serves as a resource for publishers authoring content on Cisco.com.
+Cisco Pub Hub is a dynamic website powered by Cisco AEM components, designed to empower publishers in creating and managing content seamlessly on Cisco.com.

 Description.png